Author Bio

 From that initial thought, I learned how to build a first draft, find and work with beta readers, improve my writing, and find a publisher.
 If you’re interested in writing a book and want to know what it takes to get published, then hop over to my Instagram page to follow my author’s journey.
 Or stick around here to read my blog posts (coming soon!) on techniques for writing and publishing a book.

 My book is still on its publishing journey.
 A lot of brilliant editors are taking out their hacksaws so we can put all the nonsense pieces together and create something more fit for public consumption.
-The tentative publication date is Spring 2024.
+The book will be published on 6th December 2024.